-Join your colleagues on Wednesday, March 29, 2017 at The Lakeland Center, Lakeland, Florida to support the young scientists of the State Science and Engineering Fair of Florida – STEM Competition.
+Join your colleagues on Wednesday, March 25, 2020 at the RP Funding Center (formerly The Lakeland Center), Lakeland, Florida to support the young scientists of the 65th State Science and Engineering Fair of Florida – STEM Competition.

 More than 400 judges are needed in 13 scientific disciplines for both Junior and Senior Sections.
 Judging is the single most important event of the SSEF of Florida for finalists and, in the words of a recent judge, “Judging was one of the most personally challenging, educational and rewarding experiences I have had in some time.
 These are truly amazing people!”
 And from another, “I cannot emphasize enough what a fantastic experience this science fair is for students and judges alike.”

 Why Judge at the SSEF of Florida – STEM Competition?